1hiking/1hiking.github.io/content/posts/Matrix-Stickers.md

 > Implemented on this [Pull Request](https://github.com/matrix-org/matrix-doc/pull/1158)

-This solution is much more clean and human readable one popular implementation is the Element's sticker picker for example.
+This solution is much more clean and human readable, one popular implementation is the Element's sticker picker for example.

 Why `m.sticker` and not `m.room.sticker`?
 Well, because ["i explicitly asked rick to s/m.room.sticker/m.sticker/g in some flu-riddled malaise last week"](https://github.com/matrix-org/matrix-doc/pull/1158#issuecomment-373335074)